-Beneficiaries of government services are facing Al harms across the country, and legal aid organizations like those within the Benefits Tech Advocacy Network have made strides to remedy those harms.
+Beneficiaries of government services are facing AI harms across the country, and legal aid organizations like those within the Benefits Tech Advocacy Hub's network have made strides to remedy those harms.
 For example, in one ongoing case, K.W. v.
-Armstrong, attorneys from the ACLU of Idaho convinced a federal district court that disseminating information about how an assessment tool operated was required under the Due Process Clause of the Fourteenth Amendment.
-And in the 2015 case, Unan v.
-Lyon, legal advocates convinced a federal district court judge to strike down Michigan's system for automatically comparing Supplemental Nutrition Assistance Program (SNAP) beneficiaries to a database of outstanding felony warrants to make determinations about who said retain or receive SNAP benefits-a system that led to over 19,000 automatic benefits terminations.
-121

-Despites herculean efforts by legal aid organizations and community groups to challenge harmful Al systems, several features of government Al systems make it difficult for private individuals to identify how they were harmed-let alone litigate their injury in court.
-For example, many individuals are not notified when they are subject to Al decision-making or provided with a reason for adverse agency action, making it difficult to challenge an agency's decision.
-Even if an individual wants to challenge agency action, the agency may not know why a vendor-controlled Al system acted the way it did-and vendors may shield information about their Al systems from the public under trade secrets laws.
+Armstrong, attorneys from the ACLU of Idaho convinced a federal district court that disseminating information about how an assessment tool operated was required under the Due Process Clause of the Fourteenth Amendment.120 And in the 2015 case, Unan v.
+Lyon, legal advocates convinced a federal district court judge to strike down Michigan's system for automatically comparing Supplemental Nutrition Assistance Program (SNAP) beneficiaries to a database of outstanding felony warrants to make determinations about who said retain or receive SNAP benefits-a system that led to over 19,000 automatic benefits terminations.121 individuals to identify how they were harmed-let alone litigate their injury in court.
+For example, many individuals are not notified when they are subject to AI decision-making or provided with a reason for adverse agency action, making it difficult to challenge an agency's decision.
+Even if an individual wants to challenge agency action, the agency may not know why a vendor-controlled AI system acted the way it did-and vendors may shield information about their AI systems from the public under trade secrets laws.